 I have been using the computer for some time already, and it is getting slower.
 What should I do?

-- Follow the "General tips for preventing problems" on page 87. - Diagnose problems yourself by using the preinstalled diagnostic software.
-See "Diagnosing problems" on page 93. - A recovery tool is provided on your computer solid-state drive.
-For more information, see Chapter 9 "Recovery overview" on page 109.
+- Follow the "General tips for preventing problems" on page 87. - You can diagnose problems yourself by using the preinstalled diagnostic software. - Check for recovery solutions in Chapter 9 "Recovery overview" on page 109.